chinchalinchin/scrilla/README.md

         - outputter<br>
         - plotter<br>

-In general, you should not need to interact with any of the top level modules. <b>main</b> is the entrypoint for the CLI application, <b>files</b> is used to format and parse files, <b>cache</b> manages the local <b>sqlite</b> cache, <b>settings</b> parses environment variables to configure the application, <b>static</b> provides a dictionary of constants, <b>errors</b> provides the Exception classes for the application; these modules function entirely under the hood.
+In general, you should not need to interact with most of the top level modules. <b>main</b> is the entrypoint for the CLI application where as <b>graphics</b> is the entrypoint for the GUI, <b>files</b> is used to format and parse files for IO, <b>cache</b> manages the local <b>sqlite</b> storage database, <b>settings</b> parses environment variables to configure the application, <b>static</b> provides a dictionary of constants, <b>errors</b> provides the Exception classes for the application; these modules function entirely under the hood.
 On occasion, however, you may need to access <b>services</b>, as this is where raw data from the external services is requested and parsed.

 ### scrilla.services